ravindu644/Android-Kernel-Tutorials/README.md

 make ${ARGS} menuconfig #To edit our kernel configuration as we want in a GUI way make ${ARGS} -j16 #to compile the kernel
 ```
-- **❗If your Device is Samsung Exynos, It don't supports the compiling kernel in a separate directory.
+- **❗If your Device is Samsung Exynos, It does't supports the compiling kernel in a separate directory.
 So, the code must be like this :**
 ```
 #!/bin/bash
 clear